 With more than four decades of experience behind us, our firm is confident in our abilities to assist you with your legal needs.
-Our firm has two attorneys, which includes our founder, who are Board Certified Family Law Specialists by the Ohio State Bar Association.
-What does this mean?
-It means that they possess the expert and well-versed knowledge regarding this specific area of the law.
+Our firm has two attorneys, including our founder, who are Board Certified Family Law Specialists by the Ohio State Bar Association.
+This means that they possess expert and well-versed knowledge regarding this specific area of the law.

 Why should you retain our services?
 Consider the following reasons:

 - We have more than four decades of experience